 Advisor: Ms. Litynski

-This club is open to all students in geometry or higher who are interested in mathematics.
+This club is open to all high school students who are interested in mathematics.
 We have monthly math contests and plan math-related activities.
-Emphasis is on having fun while working math problems.
+Emphasis is on having fun while working on math problems, building puzzles, and discussing math in the world.

 Advisor: Mrs. Durant